Long live the release

 Is the press release dead?
 Or does it just need a makeover?

 But while today’s communications and media would be virtually unrecognizable to Ivy Lee, today’s release would not.
 We’ve been cranking out the same old Ws, in the same old format, for more than 100 years.

 Hey!
 Ivy Lee died on Nov.
 9, 1934.
 Isn’t it time we buried the release, too?
 After all, releases:

 1. Don’t rivet reporters.
-Nearly half of the editors and reporters a surveyed by Greentarget in 2014 received 50 or more releases.
+Nearly half of the editors and reporters surveyed by Greentarget received 50 or more releases.
 They spent less than a minute with each.
 Sometimes way less: “You’ve got three seconds to get my attention,” one journalist told Greentarget.